atuldr39a/Atul-R/README.md

 To run your tests simply you need to execute the following command from inside the project directory.

 mvn test

+### Android Configurations

+To execute the examples over the Android platform you'll need:

+### Android SDK
+### Updated Build Tools, Platform Tools and, at least, one System Image (Android Version)
+### Configure Android Path on your environment variables
+### ANDROID_HOME: root android sdk directory
+### PATH: ANDROID_HOME + the following paths = platform-tools, tools, tools/bin
+### And Android Virtual Device
+### AVD or Genymotion
+### Inspect elements on Android

+You can use the uiautomatorviewer to inspect elements on Android devices. or you can use Appium Desktop

 ### Running the sample tests